 Next blend up the garlic sauce that gets drizzled on top of the bowls – I am so obsessed with this sauce!
-It’s just 3/4 cup mayo (I like Hellmann’s extra virgin olive oil mayo,) 3 Tablespoons fresh lemon juice, 2 garlic cloves that have been minced, and salt to taste.
-Add up to another Tablespoon fresh lemon juice if you want it even tangier, then stash in the refrigerator.
-You could make this sauce up to a couple days ahead of time AND it makes an amazing french fry dip.
-Don’t ask me how I know. ?
+It’s just mayonnaise, fresh lemon juice, garlic cloves, and salt blended until smooth.
+You could make this sauce up to a couple days ahead of time, FYI.

 Next up is the yellow rice which gets it’s lovely hue from turmeric.
 Turmeric has been used medicinally for thousands of years and not only has anti-inflammatory benefits, but can also help lower bad levels of cholesterol (among many other benefits.)

 It’s difficult to describe turmeric’s flavor – warm is the first word that comes to mind – though it gives this rice an almost buttery taste.
 I love it!

 To make the yellow rice, add chopped shallots or onion to extra virgin olive oil in a small saucepan over medium heat then season with salt and saute until the shallots are tender, 2 minutes.
 Add minced garlic then saute for 30 seconds, and then add turmeric and saute for another 30 seconds.